Fantastically Fun Group Campout Activities

 Find the Parents.
 The object of this game is to find the hidden parents.
 Begin by choosing a few parents to hide within a specified area, then provide each camper with a pencil and paper (or have them use their own electronic device).
 Keep the campers at base camp until all the selected parents hide.
 After they are hidden, have the campers search for them and get signatures (or some sort of proof) from each parent as they find him/her.
 The first camper who finds all the parents wins.

 The Good Guys and the Bad Guys.
 Divide your group of campers into the “good” guys and the “bad” guys.
 The bad guys hide and the good guys find them, arrest them, and bring them to “The Jail,” a pre-designated location.
 When all the bad guys are in jail, the players change places and play starts again.

 Sardines.
 An “opposite” hide-and-seek game, only one person hides.
 The other players search for the hidden camper and hide with him or her after finding.
 The loser is the player left when all the others have hidden.
 The loser becomes the next person to hide.

 Improv at the Campfire.
 Camp counselors gather items to use as props.
 Divide the group into teams of four to seven people.
 Give each team three props and tell them they must develop a skit using them.
 You may wish to choose a storyline theme for younger campers.
-Some suggestions are: The first day of school, swimming on a hot day, the last day of camp, a time someone was lost in the woods, a scary story, a speed run-through of a famous story, etc. Allow the teams 20 minutes to prepare their skits.
-(Campers can prepare their skits early in the day for performing around the campfire at night.)
+Some suggestions are: the first day of school, swimming on a hot day, the last day of camp, a time someone was lost in the woods, a scary story, a speed run-through of a famous story, etc. Allow the teams 30 minutes to prepare their skits early in the day for performing around the campfire at night.